HonkingGoose/git-gosling/docs/git_basics/short_introduction_to_git.md

 ---
-id: introduction_to_git
-title: Introduction to Git
+title: Short introduction to Git
-description: Introduction to Git
 ---

 ### Git?
 What's that?